foundation29org/Dx29_v2_DOC/source/pages/1_Architecture/Code.md

 #### 1.4.4.3.
 Environments
-During the implementation of the application, as we have already seen in the Environments section, three environments have been deployed: DEV, TEST and PROD.
+During the implementation of the application, as we will see in the Environments section, three environments have been deployed: DEV, TEST and PROD.
 The previous projects help us to: generate the images, upload them to the corresponding container registry and deploy them in the cluster already created in the corresponding environment.
 This project shows how these environments have been created in Azure: Creation of the AKS, cluster, Association of a container registry, etc. and also the configuration to expose different IPs with DNS and HTTPs communication and the inclusion of the file with the secrets.

 So, here are presented the different scripts to perform these functions in each of the environments.